google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 ---

-# Stand out to recruiters on LinkedIn™
+# Stand Out to Recruiters on LinkedIn™

 *  Let them know you’re looking
 *  Update your skills